solana-labs/solana/svm/doc/spec.md

 1. Steps of preparation for execution
    - filter executable program accounts and build program accounts map (explain)
    - add builtin programs to program accounts map
-   - replenish program cache using the program accounts map (explain)
+   - replenish program cache using the program accounts map
+        - Gather all required programs to load from the cache.
+        - Lock the global program cache and initialize the local program cache.
+        - Perform loading tasks to load all required programs from the cache, loading, verifying, and compiling (where necessary) each program.
+        - A helper module - `program_loader` - provides utilities for loading
+          programs from on-chain, namely `load_program_with_pubkey`.
+        - Return the replenished local program cache.

 2. Load accounts (call to `load_accounts` function)
    - For each `SanitizedTransaction` and `TransactionCheckResult`, we: